 - Casual and comfortable clothing for the predicted weather

 - Sun hat, sun glasses & sun screen

 - Gear for overnight if staying on board

-Please note we do not cover Navigation or longer distance cruising.
-We concentrate on specific skills required for day sailing and motoring.
+We concentrate on specific skills required for day sailing, anchoring overnight and motoring.

 A Liquid Edge Sailing School certificate of Attainment is issued, which is suitable for Charter Companies in Australia.

 We are an approved International Yacht Training (IYT) School.
 All training completed on the water.
 All training contributes to sea time hours if you are maintaining a log book.
 IYT Log Books available.

 By email: email@example.com

 At Liquid Edge, we love teaching and want the best outcome for our students.
 All classes are conducted with a max of 4:1.
 This gives students more time learning each task.
 Our instructors all agree the 4:1 ratio is far superior to 5:1 – it simply makes sense!